Wheeler dominates as Phillies beat Braves 4-0

 “When you have everything working — fastball, change, curve, slider — and you are placing it where you want to, it makes things a lot easier,” Wheeler said.

-Wheeler’s strong start — teamed with Aaron Nola’s solid outing on opening day — highlights the potential the top of the Phillies rotation has.
+Wheeler’s strong start — teamed with Aaron Nola’s solid outing in Philadelphia’s victory on opening day — highlights the potential for the top of the Phillies’ rotation.

 “I don’t know if you can say enough great things about what (Wheeler) did today,” Phillies manager Joe Girardi said.
 “He threw some good changeups late in the game.
 It’s as good as his stuff has been.”

-Archie Bradley and Hector Neris retired all six hitters in the final two innings.
-Overall, the Braves struck out 14 times out of 28 at-bats.
-It marked back to back scoreless outings for Philadelphia’s bullpen, which posted a historically inept 7.06 ERA in 2020.
+Archie Bradley and Héctor Neris each worked a perfect inning after Wheeler (1-0) departed.
+It marked back-to-back scoreless outings for Philadelphia’s bullpen, which posted a historically inept 7.06 ERA in 2020.

-Wheeler also made a difference at the plate, breaking a scoreless tie in the fifth inning with an RBI single to center off starter Charlie Morton, who had matched Wheeler through the first four innings.
-In the sixth, Wheeler added an RBI double into the left-field corner off reliever Sean Newcomb.

-“I take pride in it,” Wheeler said.
-“I just wanted to move runners and keep it going.”
+Wheeler put the Phillies ahead to stay with his run-scoring single in the fifth against Charlie Morton (0-1).
+Andrew McCutchen then walked and Rhys Hoskins made it 3-0 with a two-run double.

 “I had one at-bat in the spring before we got shut down (in spring 2020) and one this spring,” Wheeler said.
 “But we’re hitting a lot in the cage.
 As a pitcher, you are going to see a fastball.
 You just have to be able to hit it.”

-Rhys Hoskins knocked in Philadelphia’s other runs with a fifth-inning broken bat double just inside the left-field line that scored Roman Quinn and Wheeler.

-Morton allowed six hits in five innings of work, striking out five and walking two.
-The fifth inning was his only blemish, starting with a two-out single to Segura and hitting Quinn with a pitch.
+Morton allowed six hits, struck out five and walked two in five innings.
+He permitted each of his three runs in the fifth, a rally that started with a two-out single by Segura and Roman Quinn reaching when he was hit by a pitch.

 TRAINER’S ROOM

-Braves: The Braves placed infielder Ehire Adrianza on the 10-day injured list Saturday as part of Major League Baseball’s health and safety protocols.
-Snitker said Saturday that Adrianza had to leave the club during Friday’s day off to deal with a personal issue.
+Braves: INF Ehire Adrianza was placed on the 10-day injured list as part of Major League Baseball’s health and safety protocols.
+Manager Brian Snitker said Adrianza had to leave the club during Friday’s off day to deal with a personal issue.
 He has to go through MLB’s testing protocols before he can rejoin the club.
-Infielder Johan Camargo was called up off Atlanta’s taxi squad to replace Adrianza.
+INF Johan Camargo was called up off Atlanta’s taxi squad.

-Phillies: Outfielder Adam Haseley (hamstring) was available on Saturday.
-He was pulled early from Thursday’s opener after experiencing tightness in it.
-Girardi said Haseley is expected to start in Sunday’s series finale.
+Phillies: OF Adam Haseley was available after he was pulled early from Thursday’s opener after experiencing hamstring tightness.
+Girardi said Haseley is expected to start Sunday’s series finale.

 UP NEXT

-The series concludes Sunday with the Phillies sending righthander Zach Eflin to the mound against Braves right-hander Ian Anderson.
+The series concludes Sunday afternoon with the Phillies sending right-hander Zach Eflin to the mound against Braves right-hander Ian Anderson.
 Eflin went 4-2 with a 3.97 ERA for Philadelphia in 2020.
-Anderson went 3-2 with a 1.95 ERA in six starts in 2020.
+Anderson went 3-2 with a 1.95 ERA in six starts last year.

-It will be Anderson’s first start against the Phillies, who bypassed him with the top pick in the 2016 draft to pick outfielder Mickey Moniak.
+It will be Anderson’s first start against the Phillies, who bypassed him with the top selection in the 2016 amateur draft to pick outfielder Mickey Moniak.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.